Towards Reliable Generation of Executable Workflows by Foundation Models: Abstract

 \section{Abstract}

-Recent advancements in Foundation Models (\fms) have demonstrated significant progress in comprehending complex natural language to perform intricate tasks.
+Recent advancements in Foundation Models (\fms) have demonstrated significant progress in processing complex natural language to perform intricate tasks.
 Successfully executing these tasks often requires orchestrating calls to \fms alongside other software components.
 However, manually decomposing a task into a coherent sequence of smaller, logically aggregated steps, commonly referred to as workflows, demands considerable effort and specialized domain knowledge.
 While \fms can assist in generating such workflows specified in \domainspecificlanguage{}s (\dsl{}s), achieving accuracy and reliability in this process remains a challenge.

-This work introduces a framework that leverages static analysis feedback to enable FMs to detect and repair defects in the DSL-based workflows they generate.
-We begin by presenting the first-ever taxonomy of incidences of defects in \workflow{}s, categorizing them into \defectcount distinct types.
-Furthermore, we observe a high prevalence of defects across \workflow{}s, with $87.27$\% of the studied instances containing at least one defect.
-This, in turn, emphasizes the magnitude of the problem in practice and underscores the necessity for implementing mitigation strategies.
+We introduce a framework that leverages static analysis feedback to enable FMs to detect and repair defects in the DSL-based workflows they generate.
+We begin by presenting \rev{an initial taxonomy} of incidences of defects in \workflow{}s, categorizing them into \rev{\defectcount} distinct types.
+Furthermore, we observe a high prevalence of defects across \workflow{}s, with \rev{$89.23$\%} of the studied instances containing at least one defect.
+This high prevalence underscores the magnitude of the problem and the necessity for mitigation strategies.
 Following this, we demonstrate that \detectcount types of these defects can be effectively identified through static analysis of the workflows.
 For this purpose, we develop \staticanalyzer, the first-of-its-kind static analyzer specifically designed for \workflow{}s.
 Finally, we show that by incorporating feedback from \staticanalyzer, we can guide \correctionmodule, an \fm-based tool, to repair the detected defect incidences.
-By systematically detecting, and repairing defects, our work provides a critical step towards the reliable, automated generation of executable workflows from natural language requirements.
+By systematically detecting and repairing defects, our work provides a crucial step towards the reliable and automated generation of executable workflows from natural language requirements.

 \ccsdesc[500]{Computing methodologies~Machine learning} \ccsdesc[500]{Software and its engineering~Software development techniques}

 \keywords{Program Synthesis, Program Translation, Domain-Specific Language Programs, Automated Program Repair, Automatic Defect Detection, Foundation Models}